 - Stokke PIPA car seat with Stokke Xplory (no adapters required)

-- UPPAbaby MESA with UPPAbaby VISTA V2 or UPPAbaby CRUZ V2 (no adapters required)
+- UPPAbaby MESA Series with UPPAbaby VISTA V2 or UPPAbaby CRUZ V2 (no adapters required)

 Easiest Infant Car Seat to Install

-A few infant car seats are easier to install than others, thanks to extra features that simplify installation and troubleshoot common issues.
+A few infant car seats with bases are easier to install than others, thanks to extra features that simplify installation and troubleshoot common issues.